Sheffield is a very green city with over a third of it being within the Peak District National Park.

 Contact South Yorkshire Police about motorcyclists using Public Rights of Way unlawfully.

 Protecting your rights to use Public Rights of Way

-The Adopt a Path Scheme where volunteers help look after paths for us
+Adopt a Path - volunteers help look after paths

-Open Access as a result of the Countryside and Rights of Way Act 2000
+Open Access (Countryside and Rights of Way Act 2000)

 Statutory registers relating to the Definitive Map